-How to Cultivate a Daily Meditation Practice & Why it's Worth Your Time
+How to Cultivate a Daily Meditation Practice & 6 Life-Changing Benefits That Make It Worth Your Time

 You know those moments when you hear a song or see a movie and it wakes up some deeply stored cellular memory within you?

 This happened to me the other day.
 I was watching the movie Enough Said and the main character was saying goodbye to her daughter as she boarded the flight to head off to college.
 Before I even realized it my eyes flooded with tears, and I started sobbing with this immense sense of grief.

 About 13 years ago, I left for college in San Diego, 2,000 miles away from home, when my Dad was in the final month of his life.
 He was diagnosed with terminal brain cancer 3 months earlier.
 For the first month of school, I was in denial, unsure of how to fully assimilate my experience as it was happening.

 A month later I came back for his funeral.
 I was admittedly anesthetized from compulsively overeating sticky buns that morning, and honestly remember very little.
 Bits and pieces.